andrew/ultimate-awesome/README.md

 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
+- [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
-- [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
 - [qt-guide](https://github.com/mikeroyal/qt-guide) - Qt Guide.
 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.